 Travel is a critical piece of understanding the world around us.
 We are a global society, connected by technology.
 However, nothing can replace the human experience of engaging with a culture that may differ from our own.
 In some cases, visiting a different city qualifies as cultural awareness!

 My husband, a former student tour operator, often took young people from socioeconomically disadvantaged urban settings on trips.
 Many of these kids never ventured beyond the borders of their neighborhoods.
-Traveling gave them the sense that the world is bigger than what they live, that people are different, and yet also very much the same.
+Traveling gave them the sense that the world is bigger than where they live, that people are different, and yet also very much the same.
 When forming opinions about others and the world around you, it’s imperative to do so with first-hand knowledge.

 A recent study by the Student Youth Travel Association demonstrated that 54% of teachers organize travel opportunities because it positively impacts academic performance!
 Duh!
 Travel connects curriculum to reality.
 Simple.